pat-riley/satori/src/content/design/generative_design.md

 I propose that we take that kind of thinking - the ability to abstract problem solving into genetical information for ideas and improve not only our own designs, but the process that led us to that design in the first place..

-##Characteristics
+## Characteristics

+Note: This next paragraph is filler text.
+It should be deleted when I’m done with this.
+I propose that we take that kind of thinking - the ability to abstract problem solving into genetical information for ideas and improve not only our own designs, but the process that led us to that design in the first place..

+#### Dynamic
-Dynamic - constant state flux, activity, or progress
+constant state flux, activity, or progress

+#### Responsive
-Responsive - Reactive to a design rule and user needs or promoting
+Reactive to a design rule and user needs or promoting

+#### Novel
-Novel - Offers opportunities to present fresh outcomes through iteration, play, and discovery
+Offers opportunities to present fresh outcomes through iteration, play, and discovery

+#### Emergent
-Emergent - Produces controlled complexity through the interaction of simple components
+Produces controlled complexity through the interaction of simple components

+#### Iterative
-Iterative - Able to produce numerous outcomes with cohesive visual properties
+Able to produce numerous outcomes with cohesive visual properties

+Note: This next paragraph is filler text.
+It should be deleted when I’m done with this.
+I propose that we take that kind of thinking

 * Does not have a clear definition
 * More of an approach